samicarroll/CAP-5150-Antivirus-Scanner/README.md

     > `./scanPDF.sh`

+3. When prompted, enter the directory of the PDF you want to scan
+    > i.e., `testing_files/testpdf2.pdf`

 *NOTE: The scanPDF script may need be altered to satisfy system requirements.
 Currently the script is configured to use pip and python*
 Here's a detailed README file for the GitHub repository project **CAP-5150-Antivirus-Scanner**: